simod/gi-seminar/slides/geonode/intro.md

-# GeoNode features.
+# Introduction to GeoNode.
 To be made...by you